Benner727/Minecraft-Mod-Idea/docs/skills.md

 Remove heart system

 - Health is now just a number and increases with level
-- You do not lose experience when you die *Possibly optional setting?*
+- You do not lose experience when you die (*possibly optional setting?*)
+- Gain experience from killing **mobs**

 The Wither and Ender Dragon should be scaling boss fights

 - Adds replayability and something to do in the end game for fun
 - Give the player new drops

+Rework of weapons and armors

+- Add a better curve of armor tiers
+- Make leather give increase damage to ranged weapons
+- Make metal armors reduce your damage with ranged weapons
+- Bigger separation of tools and weapons